 SUPPLY CHAIN, PRICING, PRODUCT UPDATES:

-- Quality Cabinet lead times are 3-4 weeks.
+- Quality Cabinets lead times have extended to 5 – 6 weeks.

 DECKING & ACCESSORIES:

 Price Increases: Trex has announced a price increase 8% on all products effective July 1st.
 The only exception is Enhance Natural, which will increase by only 1% effective July 1st.

 - Reeb has announced a 5.5% increase on interior doors effective June 1st.

 - Metrie has announced an 8-10% increase on primed moldings & boards, a 6-8% increase on MDF moldings and a 3-5% price increase on all solid moldings effective June 1st.